tparchman/F22_BIOL792_coursepage/week2_UnixII/unix_assignment_2.md

     $

 **G**.
-Now try something more challenging: use `grep` to grab all of the sequence data information for each read belonging to the individual above (id line AND the next three lines associated with that read) and write them to a file.
+Now try something more challenging: use `grep` to grab all of the sequence data information for each read belonging to the individual above (id line AND the next three lines associated with that read, meaning the ID line and the NEXT three lines) and write them to a file.
 This file should thus contain all of the needed sequence for data the individual named "NVP_CY_48147".

     $